geoffreykemboi/phase3project/README.md

-# phase3project_Machine_Learning

-# Churn Prediction Project - README
+# PHASE 3 MACHINE LEARNING PROJECT

-# Churn Prediction Project – README Report
+# Churn Prediction Project

-## Overview
+## Project Overview

 This project focuses on predicting customer churn using machine learning models.
 Churn prediction is a critical business objective because retaining existing customers is significantly more cost-effective than acquiring new ones.
 By identifying at-risk customers, the company can deploy targeted retention strategies, such as specialized discounts or loyalty programs, to maintain its revenue base and market share.
 This analysis compares a **Logistic Regression** baseline with a **Decision Tree Classifier** to determine the most effective approach for identifying customers likely to leave.